aa1024/sphinxQ/README.md

 ### @desc
 Explanation of the function , package, paramaters etc. it will be used as paragraph when the documents are generated.
+Any comment without any tag will also be considered as `@desc`.

 ### @function
 Name of the function, displayed as document section title.